johngillott/cv/index.md

 ## Profile

-A highly passionate software engineer specialised in Go (Golang) and Rust, with experience in writing low-latency, highly available and scalable microservices for staffing and finance domain, and sports betting industry.
+A highly passionate software engineer specialised in Go and Rust, with experience in writing low-latency, highly available and scalable microservices for staffing and finance domain, and sports betting industry.
 I enjoy the dynamic of working in a progressive environment and knowing that my work directly affects the direction and success of the business.
 I have experience of working autonomously; however I recognize the greater value of both teamwork and collaboration.

 ### Specialised in

-Go, Rust, Linux, Docker
+Go, Rust, Linux, Docker, Kubernetes

 ### Education